mike-hearn/vim-combosearch/README.md

 ## Introduction

-vim-combosearch combines filename search and code search into a single, filter-able list.
-I know it seems simple but I've found it very productive in my day-to-day work.
+vim-combosearch combines filename, file contents and line numbers into a single filterable list.

 One search of a `pattern` returns: